NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 * A set of three envelopes, at least one of which fits inside the other two, to describe ssh and man in the middle attacks.
 * Any other required props?
+* A set of spare pens for people to write on the sticky notes with (It would appear in this digital age a lot of people travel penless)?

 Is the image named `res_os_drupal7` available and public on the NeCTAR cloud?
 If so, check that it works as expected.
 Make a snapshot so that you hava a fall back image.